-- Buy food only at the markets or non-packaged in supermarkets if there’s an option
+- Buy food only at the farmers’ markets or non-packaged in supermarkets if there’s an option

-When shopping for fruits and veggies at the Victoria market, the more far away you go from the main building the cheaper it gets. .)
+If you shop for fruits and veggies at the Victoria Market, the more far away you go from the main building the cheaper it gets.
 Typically I buy here food for 15 – 20 AUD for the whole week.
-Also, if you come right before closing, sellers like to get rid of their stuff so you might get some great deals around this time.

-I got all of this for the only 3AUD.
+These fruits were a last-minute deal.
+I got all this for the only 3AUD.
+Yep, I’m serious.

 - Dumpster dive